cdl-saarland/llvm-vp/llvm/docs/Proposals/VectorPredication.rst

 ---------------------------------------

 - Vector instructions have an optional mask and vector length parameter.
 These lower to EVL SDNodes (from Stage 2).
-- Phase out EVL intrinsics, only keeping those that are not equivalent to vectorized scalar instructions (reduce,
+- Phase out EVL intrinsics, only keeping those that are not equivalent to vectorized scalar instructions (reduce,  shuffles, ..)
-- InstCombine/InstSimplify expect predication in regular Instructions (Stage (3) has laid the groundwork). shuffles, ..).
+- InstCombine/InstSimplify expect predication in regular Instructions (Stage (3) has laid the groundwork).

 Result: Native vector predication in IR.